mathworks/matlab-proxy/SECURITY.md

 ### **Token Recovery**

-To recover tokens for a previously launched server, you will need access to either:
+To recover tokens for a previously started server, you will need access to either:

-1. The machine on which the server was launched, while being logged in as the user that launched the server.
+1. The machine on which the server was started, while being logged in as the user that started the server.
-2. An authenticated browser session launched for the same user.
+2. An authenticated browser session started for the same user.

 #### **Recover tokens from the machine**

-1. Login to the machine on which the servers are running, as the user that launched matlab-proxy.
+1. Login to the machine on which the servers are running, as the user that started matlab-proxy.
-1. Activate the python environment from which the server was launched.
+1. Activate the python environment from which the server was started.
-    * This should be the same environment from which the server was launched.
+    * This should be the same environment from which the server was started.
     * Run the executable `matlab-proxy-app-list-servers`

 Example: